 A lot of the items I purchased this week were also organic.
 Trader Joe’s has a larger selection of organic items and that is sometimes the only choice.
 The only thing I wasn’t able to find was their southwest salad mix.
 I was hoping to compare it to the one we have been eating from Aldi.

 The lunch prep process was a bit slower this time.
 It is always harder to come up with new ideas.
 Plus I wasn’t able to get the individual containers of hummus and guacamole there.
 Those items make it really quick to throw together a healthy lunch.
-Here are the lunches I was able to create.
+Here are the lunch containers I was able to create.

 I was super excited to try the Wine Country Chicken Salad.
 It did not disappoint!
 I used some of the Mediterranean Salad Mix and added a few grape tomatoes and cucumber.
 I put the chicken salad in a silicone baking cup to keep my salad from getting soggy.
 I also added pita crackers and fruit.